Christmas time is here

 🎄Keep in mind that Christmas lights, both pre-installed on trees and purchased separately have a PVC casing around the wires which contains lead.

-🎄When decorating a fake tree I would recommend using disposable nitrile or natural latex gloves, this is especially important if you are pregnant, nursing, have a compromised immune system, have MCAS or MCS or if your children are helping you decorate the tree.
+🎄When decorating an artificial tree I would recommend using disposable nitrile or natural latex gloves, this is especially important if you are pregnant, nursing, have a compromised immune system, have MCAS or TILT/MCS, or if your children are helping you decorate the tree.

 🎄Mopping up around the tree once or twice a day with a damp disposable clothe will also ensure the floor is kept clean and toxic dust particles are eliminated.

 So, how do you plan to keep your family safe from Christmas tree chemicals this year?
 Will you be putting up a tree?
-Do you use chemical free decorations in your home?
+Do you use chemical-free decorations in your home?
+Share your comments below.